ega-wave/cppunit/README.md

-# cppunit
+# Cppunit
 my x-unit for C++

-# supported configuration
+# Supported configuration
 - gcc version 8.3.0 (Raspbian 8.3.0-6+rpi1)
 - Any C++ compiler that supports C++98

-# how to build
+# How to build
 Just issue 'make' command on the top of the directory.

 ```bash